-As you'll see by using CollegeData's Scholarship Finder, there are scholarships for a wide range of majors—computer science, art therapy, marketing, petroleum engineering, journalism, music education, oceanography, and acting, just to name a few.
+There are scholarships for a wide range of majors—computer science, art therapy, marketing, petroleum engineering, journalism, music education, oceanography, and acting, just to name a few.

 Your Major Is One of Many Criteria

 Once you find a scholarship in your major, there will probably be other eligibility requirements.
 For example, you might be required to be a resident of a certain county, state, or region of the U.S. The scholarship provider might only consider students pursuing certain specialties, such as biology with a focus on genetics.
 Your ethnicity, career goals, and financial need may also be factors in your eligibility.
-If you win these types of scholarships, you will probably be expected to pursue studies related to your major throughout your time at college.
-If you change majors, you may lose the scholarship.

 Your College Is a Valuable Source of Scholarships Based on Your Major